Early Career Teacher Support

 To guide schools in the delivery of the ECF, the DfE have funded six national lead providers to design and implement a comprehensive 2-year programme.
 Schools have the option to align to one of the six approved providers - by doing so they will have access to a fully funded programme and additional funding to facilitate participation.
 Alternatively, schools can create their own ECF programmes and access either DfE approved materials or their own programme models - but these options will only receive core funding.

-As part of the BCU Partnership, our ITE programmes will align to the ECF and CAPITA, a national lead provider, and our mentor training and CPD will support your mentors to work within both the core Content ITT Framework and the Early Career Framework.
+As part of the BCU Partnership, our ITE programmes is currently aligned to the ECF and CAPITA, a national lead provider, and our mentor training and CPD will support your mentors to work within both the core Content ITT Framework and the Early Career Framework.

 Partnership with CAPITA